Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 in increments of 0.025.
 With Preset/Manual in the Manual position, the UHF radio is directly set to the displayed channel.
-In the Preset position, the set channels can entered into the COMM CHAN memory, with the desired position selected with the Comm Channel Control knob- the smaller knob to the left of the Preset/Manual switch, and displayed in the COMM CHAN window.
+In the Preset position, the set channels can entered into the COMM CHAN memory, with the desired position selected with the Comm Channel Control knob - the smaller knob to the left of the Preset/Manual switch, and displayed in the COMM CHAN window.
 Channels are stored in the displayed channel preset with the SET pushbutton.
 Once stored, channels are directly selected using the Comm Channel Control knob with the Preset/Manual